JorgeRodriguez1101/Portfolio/README.md

 linkedin.com/in/jorge-r-rodriguez

 ## Summary
-As a first-generation student at UTRGV, I'm eager to develop my cybersecurity and data analytics skills.
-My projects, like building a DGA classification tool and applying machine learning to health data, show my commitment to finding technical solutions.
-I'm excited to learn from experienced professionals and use my growing knowledge to protect digital assets and make data-driven contributions to my community.
+Motivated first-generation student at UTRGV, pursuing a degree in Cybersecurity, with certifications in CompTIA Security+ and Network+.
+Proficient in data analytics and malware analysis, I am eager to leverage my skills in a dynamic cybersecurity role to safeguard digital assets and make impactful data-driven decisions.
+In my free time, I enjoy producing music, staying active, and volunteering at the local food bank and Special Olympics events.

 ## EDUCATION
 The University of Texas Rio Grande Valley, Edinburg TX.
 Expected 12/12/24